AI Agent System

 Local Models

-The Council-27B MLX server (port 8899) provides a Qwen 3.5 27B model with LoRA adapters fine-tuned for each of the six agents, enabling personalized responses at the local tier.
+The Council-27B MLX server provides LoRA adapters fine-tuned for each of the six agents, enabling personalized responses at the local tier.
+Every agent gets its own voice.
+This is either sophisticated engineering or the early stages of a personality disorder.
+Possibly both.

 Gateway Architecture